 - Telephone: For a remote archipelago of scattered islands, Raja Ampat has fairly good mobile phone coverage.

 - Internet Access: Internet capable devices will work over the cell phone network (signal strength and connection plan permitting).
-Free WiFi is available at many cafes and hotels in Sorong and Waisai, but is extremely rare out in the islands.
+Free WiFi is available at many cafes and hotels in Sorong and Waisai, but is rarely available out in the islands.

 Electricity supply in Raja Ampat